lovelysystems/lovely-editor/readme.md

 This package uses [Storybook](https://storybook.js.org) to showcase the components.
 Just enter `npm run storybook` to start it.

 The storybook is also available at [https://oyez-editor.netlify.com](https://oyez-editor.netlify.com).
 This is possible manually with Lovely System's Netlify account (credentials are in 1Password).

-## How to develop
+## How to develop (Developmen)

 * `npm run build`: builds the package to ./dist
 * `npm run build:storybook`: build static production version of component